QuantEcon/lecture-python-programming.myst/lectures/scipy.md

 from numpy.lib.scimath import *
 ```

 However, it's more common and better practice to use NumPy functionality explicitly.
-One good feature of Numpy is it has a faster processing time than other Python libraries.
+As it has a faster processing time rather than implicitly via SciPy.

 ```{code-cell} python3